 - “Anglo-Saxonism”, having its roots in Protestant Succession, represents an apex of development and cooperation among Reformed churches.
 It is a compound term including not only national origin but the concept of an organic “constitution” and traditions, carrying religious connotations, namely, “Protestant”.
 This is a House with many degrees of relations, both natural and adoptive.

 - The end of liberal theological dominance will occur by its own contradictions, weight, and partiality.
 It will burn-out from habitual self-abnegation.
 Meanwhile, sects like Roman Catholics will deprive scriptural liberty.

 - Until then, the broad-confessional church may recenter itself upon an Evangelicalism known before collapse– a confident Protestantism.
 This would imply much of the 19th-century where British and American denominations converged in doctrine while promoting their national Election or exceptionalism– perhaps facilitated by liberal theology but not subsumed or overwhelmed by it.

 - This period was not only formative for making American religion, but it enjoyed a slow rapprochement with Britain and other counterparts both politically and culturally, aka. the Anglo-American Alliance.
 Here, the Church of England wielded enormous intellectual and moral capital regardless of the little Revolution.

 - It is more accurate to call American historic Protestant denominations ‘Anglican’, albeit non-conforming.
 Again, revival, wealth, and the passing of time did much to Anglicanize.
 It also did enough to forget.

 - The reconstruction of a common Protestantism will emerge from the slow, grinding implosion of liberal projects.
 Men will begin to contemplate the future through the lens of their denominational past, finding a common root in heroes like Wesley or even Anglican Puritans.

 - In the States, this traditionalism could connect Dissent to English church origins without sacrificing the American experience.
 There is such as thing as “American circumstance” and the related benefit of finding common ground, history, and ideals.

-- The above will require a self-conscious church movement, informed by Dissenting history yet increasingly defined as “Protestant” and “Episcopalian”, greatly accommodating the shape and content of the Articles of 1801 and American BCP– a rebirth of Protestant Episcopacy generally.
+- The above will require a self-conscious church movement, informed by Dissenting history yet increasingly defined as “Protestant” and “Episcopalian”, accommodating itself to the shape and content of the Articles of 1801 and American BCP– a rebirth of Protestant Episcopacy generally.